 For road and snow related issues, please contact the Town of Truckee Department of Public Works at (530) 582-7707.

 In the event one of our blowers has accidentally deposited snow into your driveway, we will make an effort to remove it as soon as possible.
 The time it takes for us to return to your residence is dependent upon the severity of current storm conditions.
 The Public Works Department does not provide private snow removal services for driveways.
 For private snow removal service, please consult your local telephone listings.
-We cannot give referrals.
+The Town is not able to give referrals.

 A Town snowplow damaged my car/property.